ibm-cloud-docs/account/context-restrictions-what-is.md

 #### VPCs
 {: #vpc-attribute}

 If you have apps that are deployed in a VPC that need access to a context-based restricted resource, you can include the VPC IP addresses in your network zone.
-To do so, you can select the target VPC in your network zone, and add that network zone to your rule.
+To do so, select the target VPC in your network zone and add that network zone to your rule.
 This way, you don’t have to find the IP addresses that the VPC uses.
 Resources that are contacted see that the request is coming from a set of allowed IP addresses.

 #### Service references
 {: #service-attribute}

 A service reference represents the network locations of a service or service-instance.
 Including a service reference to a network zone adds the IP addresses associated with the service to your allowlist without requiring you to know their underlying IP addresses.
-This is helpful since the network locations of cloud services are unknown to the context-based restriction administrator, and can change over time.
+Service references are helpful since the network locations of cloud services are unknown to the context-based restriction administrator, and can change over time.

 To manage network zones, you must be assigned a specific role for the context-based restriction account management service:
 | Roles         | Actions                                                                                                |